LLM4Eval/llm4eval/cfp.md

 Please note the workshop will have an __in-person__ (to be held with SIGIR 2024) and __virtual__ component (to be held at a later date on SIGIR VF).
 During submission, the authors should select their preferred component.
 All accepted papers will have a poster presentation with a few selected for spotlight talks.
 Accepted papers may be uploaded to arXiv.org, allowing submission elsewhere as they will be considered non-archival.
 The workshop's website will maintain a link to the arXiv versions of the papers.

-Important Dates
+## Important Dates
-Submission Deadline: April 25th, 2024 (AoE time) Acceptance Notifications: May 31st, 2024 (AoE time) Workshop date: July 18, 2024
+- Submission Deadline: April 25th, 2024 (AoE time)
+- Acceptance Notifications: May 31st, 2024 (AoE time)
+- Workshop date: July 18, 2024

-Contact
+## Contact
-For any questions about paper submission, you may contact the workshop organizers at llm4eval@easychair.com
+For any questions about paper submission, you may contact the workshop organizers at <a hre="mailto:llm4eval@easychair.com">llm4eval@easychair.com</a>